Armed Forces of Armenia: Conscription

 Military service in Armenia is mandatory.
 Citizens aged 27 to 50 are registered in the reserve and may be drafted if a national mobilization was declared.
 The enlistment process is handled by the military commissariats in January and May.
-Dual citizens are not be exempt from the draft.
+Dual citizens are not exempt from the draft.
 If one fails to follow through with their obligations, a criminal case is then instituted, which could lead to 3 years in jail.

 The following military commissariats operate in Armenia: